 DC to DC charge controller

-When you are alternator charging your RV batteries you will need to use a DC to DC charge controller in nearly every case.
-This device simply controls the amount of current (amps) drawn from the alternator and sent to the batteries.
+When you are alternator charging your RV batteries, you must use a DC-to-DC charge controller in nearly every case.
+This device controls the current (amps) drawn from the alternator and sent to the batteries.
 Good ones include the ability to charge in phases and temperature control.
-Remember to charge batteries in phases for best performance, so having this feature is essential.
+Remember to charge batteries in stages for best performance, so having this feature is essential.

 They act as a shunt because they only allow current flow in one direction, from the alternator to the battery protecting the chassis battery from being discharged by the house batteries.
-Support the author by shopping for your DC to DC charge controller with this affiliate link.
+This affiliate link supports the author by shopping for your DC to DC charge controller.
 Thank you!

 Alternator RV battery charging system design

 We have 2x 100 amp-hour lithium batteries at 1C, with each battery a recommended charge rate of 50 amps.
-Note: on multiple battery systems, you times the recommended charge rate by the number of the batteries in the pack.
+Note: on multiple battery systems, you times the recommended charge rate by the number of batteries in the pack.
 This case gives us a total recommended charge current of 100 amps.
 The alternator has 55 amps of excess power.
 We are well under the total recommended charge rate by selecting a 50 amp DC to DC charge controller.
-A design like this should work very well to prolong battery life and still give excellent performance.
+A design like this should work well to prolong battery life and still perform excellently.

 I hope you found this article on alternator charging Your RVs batteries useful.
 I am always open to questions and comments.
 Please feel free to comment on this article.

 10 thoughts on “Using Your Vehicles Alternator to Charge Your RVs Batteries”

 Wow, you have put together a great deal of information.
 Impressive!